Friday, December 25, 2009

 I recommend “The Rule of 50’s”:

-Link to me: (http://linkedin.com/in/philrosenberg) You start out your database with almost 600K connections.
+Link to me: (http://linkedin.com/in/philrosenberg) You start out your database with as many as 3M connections.
 Happy Birthday.

 Close Geography: Link to the top 50 connected people in your metro area.
 Regardless of industry or job function, link to the most connected people, and you’ll pimp your database in no time.